murphytarra/Dispersive_Read/README.md

 For further information on the simulation and derivation, please read the included Pdf 'Dispersive Readout of Multilevel Systems'

 ## Features

+The code is no where near complete yet!
+I still have a couple of tweaks to do and will upload on a regular basis.

 - Dispersive readout for 2 level and 3 level systems
 - Ability to change parameters such as spin orbit interaction, Temperature for Dispersive Readouts
 - Temperature, Frequency and Coherence Sweeps for different applied Magnetic Fields
 - Probability Plots as a function of Temperature
 - Ability to plot Eigenvectors of given Hamiltonian

+If you have any recommendations or graphs you think might benefit you, please don't hesitate to contact me!

 ## Upcoming Features
 - Dispersive Readout for N level System